shubhamdhage/Export-Annotated-Regions/README.md

 2. Specify the image type (image format)

-3.Specify the paddind (The extra portion around the bounding rectangle)
+3. Specify the padding (The extra portion around the bounding rectangle)

 4. Locate the folder containing xml files